kavyar1822/AI-Based-Document-Search-Engine/README.md

 The proposed methodology focuses on improving search relevance, retrieval accuracy, scalability, and user interaction while reducing manual effort and search time.

 ---
 ## 6.1 System Overview

 The proposed system follows a structured workflow for intelligent document retrieval and answer generation.
+The system uses semantic search, vector embeddings, FAISS indexing, and Large Language Models (LLMs) to provide context-aware document retrieval.
+Additionally, OCR support can be integrated for scanned PDF processing.

 ### Workflow of the System

-1. Document Upload
+1. **Document Upload**
-   Users upload PDF or text documents into the system.
+   Users upload PDF or text documents into the system through the web interface.

-2. Text Extraction
+2. **Text Extraction**
-   The system extracts textual content from uploaded documents.
+   The system extracts textual content from uploaded documents using PyPDF2 or PDF processing libraries.

-3. Data Preprocessing
+3. **OCR Processing (For Scanned PDFs)**
+   If the uploaded PDF contains scanned images instead of selectable text, OCR techniques such as Tesseract OCR or EasyOCR are used to extract text from images.

+4. **Data Preprocessing**
-   Extracted text is cleaned and prepared for processing.
+   Extracted text is cleaned and prepared by:

-4. Text Chunking
+   - Removing unwanted symbols
+   - Eliminating extra spaces
+   - Normalizing text formatting

+5. **Text Chunking**
-   Large documents are divided into smaller meaningful chunks.
+   Large documents are divided into smaller meaningful chunks for efficient semantic retrieval and context handling.

-5. Embedding Generation
+6. **Embedding Generation**
-   Sentence Transformer models convert text chunks into vector embeddings.
+   Sentence Transformer models convert text chunks into vector embeddings representing semantic meaning.

-6. Vector Storage
+7. **Vector Storage**
-   Embeddings are stored in the FAISS vector database for fast similarity search.
+   Generated embeddings are stored inside the FAISS vector database for fast similarity search.

-7. User Query Processing
+8. **User Query Processing**
-   User queries are converted into embeddings.
+   User queries are converted into embeddings using the same embedding model.

-8. Semantic Similarity Search
+9. **Semantic Similarity Search**
-   The system retrieves the most relevant document chunks using vector similarity.
+   The system retrieves the most relevant document chunks using vector similarity techniques.

-9. Answer Generation
+10. **Answer Generation**
-   A Large Language Model generates context-aware responses based on retrieved content.
+    Retrieved document chunks are passed to a Large Language Model (LLM) to generate context-aware answers.

-10. Result Display
+11. **Result Display**
-    Relevant answers and document information are displayed to the user.
+    Relevant answers and document references are displayed to the user through the interface.

 ---

 ## 6.2 Key Features

-- Semantic and context-aware document search
+- Semantic and context-aware document retrieval
-- Support for multiple document formats such as PDFs and text files
+- Support for PDF and text document formats
+- OCR support for scanned PDF documents
 - Intelligent answer generation using Large Language Models
 - Fast vector-based similarity retrieval using FAISS
 - Automated text extraction and preprocessing
-- Improved search relevance through embeddings
+- Embedding-based semantic similarity search
-- User-friendly interaction and query handling
+- User-friendly query interaction
+- Efficient handling of unstructured document collections

 ---